Self-associated three-dimensional cones

 \section{Killing vectors and self-associated cones}

-In this section we characterize affine spheres which are asymptotic to the boundary of self-associated cones by the existence of a Killing vector field such that the 1-parametric group of isometries generated by the field non-trivially multiplies the holomorphic cubic differential by unimodular complex constants.
+In this section we characterize affine spheres which are asymptotic to the boundary of self-associated cones by the existence of a 1-parametric subgroup of automorphisms of the domain which non-trivially multiplies the cubic differential by unimodular complex constants.
+The infinitesimal generator of the subgroup turns out to be a Killing vector field (i.e., generator of isometries) for the affine metric.

 This will be accomplished in two steps.
 First we show that if all associated cones $K_{\varphi}$ of a cone $K \subset \mathbb R^3$ lie in the same $GL(3,\mathbb R)$-orbit as $K$, then they must also lie in the same $SL(3,\mathbb R)$-orbit.
-In a second step we then show the existence of the Killing vector field.
+In a second step we show the existence of the Killing vector field.